heshamayman/BlackJack_Game/README.md

 # BlackJack_Game
 A simple BlackJack game with java
+# The Objective of Blackjack
+Beat The Dealer.
+There are some misconceptions about the objective of the game of blackjack but at the simplest level all you are trying to do is beat the dealer.
 # How to play ?
 You can press 1 to draw a new card (hit) and 2 to pause (stand)
 # How do you beat the dealer?